anisha0612/blog-website/README.md

-Blogging website using node,express, ejs and mongoDB
+Blogging website using node,express.js, ejs and mongoDB

 To load the project: